bergmark/base-compat-migrate/README.md

 Whenever you wish to support newer versions of `base` or `base-compat` you can repeat these steps.

+### Common Issues with Solutions

+* If your package declares Paths modules it won't compile without access to base.
+You can drop the Paths module until the affected component builds, and then add it again along with the base dependency.

 ## Dependencies

 Since `base-compat-migrate` re-exports modules, we depend on minor